vlkv/avalanche/README.md

 ## Build instructions

 Are [here](https://github.com/vlkv/avalanche/blob/master/build_instructions.md).
-These instructions are very brief and insufficient as a detaild build instructions for a beginner.
+These instructions are very brief and insufficient as a detailed build instructions for a beginner.
 That is why (if you are a beginner) I recommend you to also read these resourses:
 * [ErgoTravel Build Instructions](https://github.com/jpconstantineau/ErgoTravel/blob/master/BuildInstructions.md)
 * [Jian Build Instructons](https://telegra.ph/Gajd-po-sborke-Jian-12-08)